jbcodeforce/python-code/docs/flask/readme.md

 # Python Flask Studies

-The major souce code is for a Flask app develop with a TDD approach and using docker.
-But as my learning progresses I have other basic code too.
+The most complete starter code is from the Flask TDD tutorial and using docker.
+But here are simple path to develop an app from scratch.

 ## Samples